magento/devdocs/guides/v2.1/ui_comp_guide/bk-ui_comps.md

 ##Welcome to the new UI Components Guide.

-This document started as a week-long Doc Sprint, with core Magento developers writing documentation about hte UI Components.
+This document started as a [week-long doc sprint in Kyiv](http://bhmarks.com/blog/ui-components-doc-sprint-hello-kyiv/){:target="_blank"} with core Magento developers writing documentation about the UI Components.
 We will add additional topics to this books as we continue our work.

 In the meantime, until we have completed this new book, you can also still [access the former UI Components docs]({{page.baseurl}}ui-components/ui-component.html).